knightjoel/acme-tiny/README.md

 openssl req -new -sha256 -key domain.key -subj "/" -reqexts SAN -config <(cat /etc/ssl/openssl.cnf <(printf "[SAN]\nsubjectAltName=DNS:yoursite.com,DNS:www.yoursite.com")) > domain.csr
 ```

-### Step 3: Get an API secret and key
+### Step 3: Create a ClouDNS API account

-Visit the [GoDaddy developer site](https://developer.godaddy.com/) and generate
-a key and secret.
-Make sure you generate a "production" key and not a "test"
-key.
+Login to your [ClouDNS account](https://www.cloudns.net), go to "API" and
+create an API sub-user with access to the zone(s) you wish to verify with
+Let's Encrypt.

-When you have your key and secret, create a JSON-formatted config file
+When your sub-user is created, create a JSON-formatted config file
-`$HOME/.acme_tiny_dns.conf` that stores those two strings. **Make sure the
+`$HOME/.acme_tiny_dns.conf` that stores the username and password you just
+created.
-config file is `chmod 600`.**
+**Make sure the config file is `chmod 600`.**

 ```
 % cat $HOME/.acme_tiny_dns.conf
 {
- "gd_key":"FAE...",
- "gd_secret":"14F..."
+ "cloudns_auth_user":"username",
+ "cloudns_auth_password":"password"
 }
 ```